gravestench/dark-magic/README.md

 * `pkg/services` - contains all the high-level application services like file loaders, lua environment, config file manager, etc.

 ## Services
-This project uses the [Runtime](https://github.com/gravestench/servicemesh) framework, which necessitates the high-level organization of an application be broken into a collection of services.
+This project uses the [Service Mesh](https://github.com/gravestench/servicemesh) framework, which necessitates the high-level organization of an application be broken into a collection of services.
 Each service will have a README.md declared in their corresponding directories.